 Try to work quickly when making scones and don't work the dough too much.
 You want the scones to be light with a crumbly texture and overworking can make them tougher as it activates the gluten.

 The best way to eat fruit scones

 There is a lot of argument about the pronunciation of scones, whether you have to eat them with cream and of course whether the cream or jam goes on the scone first.
 As far as I'm concerned, none of that matters.

-In my opinion it's best to eat these scones soon after they come out of the oven, so the butter melts in.
+In my opinion it's best to eat these scones with butter, soon after they come out of the oven so the butter melts in.
 If they go cold, just pop them in the microwave for a few seconds and they'll taste freshly baked again.
 You can eat them cold, but they're just so much nicer warm.

 How long do these traditional fruit scones last for?

 Scones are best eaten within about 2 days.
 However, if you want to make a big batch you can freeze them in an airtight container.
 They will keep well in the freezer for about 4 months.

 Can you adapt these traditional fruit scones?

 You can make lots of changes to the kind of dried fruit that you add to these scones.
 Try mixed peel, cranberries or glace cherries.
 You can even miss the fruit out altogether or replace it with chocolate chips!

 More Scone Recipes